Museums and Themed Attractions

 At delightful Quex Park, the Powell-Cotton Museum, delivers a fascinating insight into the world of the eponymous Victorian explorer, through African and Asian tribal weapons, costumes and animal dioramas.

 Canterbury Roman Museum takes you down to the level of the Roman town, revealing reconstructions, house remains and mosaics.
 The Canterbury Heritage Museum boasts Anglo-Saxon treasure, a Stephenson railway engine and the real Bagpuss.
 Hands-on delights include an archaeological dig and writing in Viking runes - you can sniff medieval poo too.

 At the Maidstone Museum and Bentlif Art Gallery, 660,000 artefacts and specimens range from a 2700 year-old Egyptian mummy to Japanese decorative art.
 Chiddingstone Castle, now a fully accredited museum, houses fascinating Egyptian, Buddhist and Japanese collections amongst many more.
 While at the Beaney House of Art and Knowledge, state-of-the-art exhibition spaces showcase treasures including Anglo-Saxon finds and Dutch stained glass.

 Dover Museum explores Roman Forts and Saxon jewellery, and showcases the world's oldest seagoing vessel, the Bronze Age Boat.
+The Sandwich Guildhall Museum and Archives is home to the town's Magna Carta and Charter of the Forest along with other gems from this medieval Cinque Port.
 And history comes with a big bang at Faversham's Fleur de Lis Museum - it reveals the town's gunpowder industry days through 100lb powder barrels and audio-visual displays.